"June - In the Footsteps of an Angel"

 June served on the Redeemer Lutheran Church Board, taught Sunday school and was a Girl Scout Leader.
 June visited the Lynwood Nursing Home each Wednesday evening and had dinner with the residents.
 June was a part of Redeemer’s afternoon ministry to the Fridley Convalescent Nursing home.
-June took her turn assisting with serving noon meals at the Marie Sandvik Mission in downtown Minneapolis.
+She took her turn assisting with serving noon meals at the Marie Sandvik Mission in downtown Minneapolis.
 June delivered “Meals on Wheels”.
-June hosted the church “Ruth” and “Rebecca” circle meetings in her home and often served as Chairwomen.
+June was a frequent chairwoman for and often hosted the church's “Ruth” and “Rebecca” circle meetings in her home.
 June also assisted in the church kitchen, was a Sunday “Greeter” and a part of the Bell Choir.
 June was paired in an evangelistic team calling on church members and others.
 This was a part of Redeemer’s sponsored “Evangelistic Explosion” program.
 June's evangelism team member Dean remembers June:

 “I remember for June, presenting the gospel was a very natural thing for her to do.
 People felt comfortable and not threatened by her because she was so genuine and related effectively with them.
 Her love for the Lord shone through her as she conversed with the people...she had a special spirit about her and always smiling.”